 A low dome echoing the City Hill profile and punctuated by openings for trees and other greenery, ‘Canberra Central Station’ becomes an important connector for locals and visitors alike.
 It serves as a hub for light rail and active transport modes, conceals an underground car park, and creates more walkable space.

-Our concept also honours Walter Burley Griffin’s original planning for the capital city.
-The site was once viewed as a civic destination, for a potential City Hall or transport hub like New York’s Grand Central Station, or London’s St Pancras.
+The City Hill design concept also honours the original Griffin Plan for the city.
+This specific site was once viewed as a civic destination for a City Hall, or for a transport hub like New York’s Grand Central Station or London’s St Pancras.

 Made from rammed earth – with soil salvaged from construction – and powered by solar, it’s an innovative solution with a low-carbon footprint.

-“We see ‘City Hill’ as a place where journeys begin,” says Alex.
+“We see ‘City Hill’ as a place where journeys begin,” says Alex, who convened the Charrette.

 “From this central point, you can get wherever you need to go,” she adds.
 “No longer a barrier or obstacle to get around like it is today, the hill becomes a destination in its own right – a place that fulfils a need and adds value to the city.”